 In other words, be careful about choosing a budget rug pad.

 What you need is a rug pad made with natural rubber.
 Natural rubber is an excellent rug pad material because it creates a non-slip rug pad without any adhesives, and it won’t stain your floors.
 It will protect laminate floors and prevent slipping and sliding off the rug.

 It's worth nothing that some laminate flooring manufacturers recommend latex rug pads and others recommend rug pads made with natural rubber.
 If you're concerned about which material is best for your floor, then contact your manufacturer to ask.
 We've never had any problems with our natural rubber pads, though.

-As for rug pad design to look out for, open-weaved rug pads contain cushioning materials like felt while closed weave pads are completely waterproof for extra floor protection.
+As for rug pad design to look out for, open-weaved rug cushions contain cushioning materials like felt while closed weave pads are completely waterproof for extra floor protection.